rreggiar/farr_manuscript/manuscript.md

 ## Introduction {.page_break_before}

 Disease or illness, particularly cancer, must be identified and characterized before effective therapies can be applied.
-To make a diagnosis as such, there must be clearly "defined characteristics", also known as "biomarkers", detected at abnormal abundance relative to a pre-defined standard [@pubmed:27010052].
+To make a diagnosis as such, there must be clearly "defined characteristics", also known as "biomarkers", detected at abnormal abundance relative to a pre-defined standard [@27010052].
 Recent advances in diagnostic technology have enabled the creation of tests that rely on dozens or hundreds biomarkers.
 This increased complexity, and in many cases improved performance, does not yet guarantee truly robust performance insulated from the pitfalls that have faced all of medicine and particularly modern diagnostics.

 ### Genomics at the forefront of diagnostic technology

 Molecular signatures available in biofluids have long been utilized to identify pathological events in diverse, at-risk populations.
-Blood glucose concentration is used to continuously monitor diabetes patients, urine has been used to detect pregnancies and prostate cancer [@doi:10.1016/j.urology.2006.12.014], bronchial fluid captured via Bronchoalveolar lavage was considered a "liquid biopsy" of the lungs -- patient lung health could be assessed by the abundance and/or identity of components in the lavage[@pubmed:2795925].
+Blood sugar concentration is used to continuously monitor diabetes patients, urine has been used to detect pregnancies and prostate cancer [@doi:10.1016/j.urology.2006.12.014], bronchial fluid captured via Bronchoalveolar lavage was considered a "liquid biopsy" of the lungs -- patient lung health could be assessed by the abundance and/or identity of components in the lavage [@2795925].
+While bronchoalveolar lavage is used to identify cellular populations, most of the components detected in these liquid biopsies are molecular in nature: the glucose molecule can be targeted to determine blood sugar, human chorionic gonadotropin hormone is used to detect conception, and in that very same fluid a noncoding RNA, PCA3, is used to detect prostate cancer.
+Healthy humans should all produce functional hormones and metabolize carbohydrates into glucose -- genetic material, however, is influenced by

-As the complexity of intended-to-diagnose diseases increases to multi-genic pathologies and multi-organ systems, the ability to acquire more complex and broadly informative extracellular signatures is paramount in the development of equivalent diagnostic approaches: Next Generation Sequecing (NGS) **liquid biopsies**.
+As the complexity of intended-to-diagnose diseases increases to multi-genic pathologies and multi-organ systems, the ability to acquire more complex and broadly informative extracellular signatures is paramount in the development of equivalent diagnostic approaches: Next Generation Sequecing (NGS) liquid biopsies.

 Now, at the intersection of contemporary high-throughput NGS and robust machine-learning enabled classification models, liquid biopsies are being developed to sensitively and specifically diagnose diseases in broader at-risk populations.
 While the technologies are primed to deliver a new paradigm in diagnostics that reshape prognostic expectations, there are numerous challenges rooted in equitable representation and meaningful inclusion that require consideration.